-For Its 100th Anniversary, The Laughing Cow® Celebrates the Power of Laughter
+For its 100th Anniversary, The Laughing Cow® Celebrates the Power of Laughter

 The centennial laughter of The Laughing Cow® is quite a story!

 For 100 years, The Laughing Cow® has been a quality product that offers unique, innovative small triangular portions to promote healthy eating and provide a beneficial solution to waste.
-Today, the brand represents 34% of Bel Canada Group's sales.
-In Quebec, the brand has achieved a 25.1% penetration in the overall market, representing nearly 1 million households.
+Today, the brand represents 34% of Bel Canada Group's sales and the brand has achieved a 19.7% penetration in the overall Canadian market, representing nearly 3 million households.

 About The Laughing Cow®